-At first it seems all too simple.
+At first, it seems all too simple.
 Just don’t think about it.
 But not focusing on a constant ringing in your ears long enough that you stop hearing it is quite a feat.
 And you need practice so that it becomes second nature to ignore it.
 That’s where the therapy comes in.

-It’s retraining your brain to stop focusing on, and fretting over, that tinnitus.
+It’s retraining your brain to stop focusing on, and fretting over that tinnitus.

-In the meantime, many people can get relief from tinnitus by:
+Many people can get relief from tinnitus by:

-- Getting hearing aids that play a tone that cancels out the tinnitus sound when worn
+- Getting hearing aids that play a tone that cancels out the tinnitus sound when worn.

 - Spending more time relaxing.
 In many people, tinnitus is worse when they’re stressed and not taking “me-time”.

-- Using specific relaxation techniques taught in meditation or yoga
+- Using specific relaxation techniques taught in meditation or yoga.

 - Noting whether tinnitus is a side effect of any medications you’re taking.
-Taking daily pain relievers, loop diuretics or chemo?
+Taking daily pain relievers, loop diuretics, or chemo?
 It could be causing your tinnitus or making it worse.
 In some cases, doctors can offer an alternative without the side effect.

 If you’re suffering from tinnitus, don’t suffer alone.
 Schedule a hearing test.
-Speak with a hearing specialist about possible solutions.